 A Game of Thrones

 Mirri Maz Duur tells Daenerys Targaryen that she knows spells capable of saving a man from death, but warns her that only death may pay for life and death may be cleaner.
 Mirri sacrifices Drogo's stallion and, unbeknownst to Daenerys, her son Rhaego to save the live of the dying Khal Drogo.
 The spell, however, only restores Drogo's body, leaving him in a catatonic state.

 Daenerys has a funeral pyre built and a horse killed.
-Mirri believes she will try to bring resurrect him through bloodmagic and insists that without the spells the blood is nothing.
+Mirri believes she will try to resurrect him through bloodmagic and insists that without the spells the blood is nothing.
 She even offers assistance in exchange for release.
 Daenerys has the horse, Drogo's body, her three dragon eggs and Mirri Maz Duur placed in the pyre.
 After the pyre is lighted and Mirri dies, Daenerys walks into the inferno.
-After the fire dies, not only Daenerys is found alive, with only her clothes and hair burned, but also her eggs have hatched and the first three dragons in more than a hundred years have been born.
+After the fire dies, not only is Daenerys found alive, with just her clothes and hair burned, but also the eggs have hatched and the first three dragons in more than a hundred years have been born.

 A Storm of Swords

 Melisandre pleads to Stannis Baratheon to give her Edric Storm, bastard son of the late King Robert I Baratheon, as there is power in king's blood and he can be sacrificed to "wake the stone dragon."
 Stannis refuses, but she is able to leech some of Edric's blood.
 Stannis casts the leeches into the flames while stating the names of the "three false kings" Balon Greyjoy, Robb Stark, and Joffrey Baratheon.
 In time, Balon falls from Pyke, Robb is killed at the Red Wedding, and Joffrey is poisoned at his own wedding feast.